tomahim/tensorflow-image-classification/README.md

 https://www.tensorflow.org/install/install_windows#id=installing_with_anaconda (example for windows)

+This repo may also use [TFLearn](http://tflearn.org/getting_started/) which is a Python library on top of Tensorflow and provide High-level API usage.

 #### Pre-requirements for using GPU with Tensorflow

 If you have a Nvidia graphic card, you can use it to speed up some image processing while running deep learning algorithms.